mirandawang/memory-match/README.md

 # memory-match
 A card matching memory game, Miranda's Memory Match!
+Play up to 3 levels and try to match the cards as fast as you can!

 You can run this game through XAMPP with a MySQL database and Apache Web Server.